FPupillo/hippocampal_ranging/README.md

 Calculate the interrater reliability for the hippocampal ranging process

 Description of the files:
-### correct_slices
+### rater1
-.csv files containing information about the correct slices of the 4 testsets
+.csv files containing information about the ranging for rater1 testsets
 ### test_sets
-.csv files contaoining information about the slices selected by the "rater"
+.csv files containing information about the ranging for rater2 for the testsets
 ### hippocampal_ranging.Rproj
 R project file - useful to set the working directory automatically and save temporary changes
 ### irr.R